College of Humanities & Behavioral Sciences

 - Take the Graduate Record Examination (GRE) Aptitude Test and request the exam scores be forwarded to Radford University.
 Test scores more than five years old will not be accepted.
 Subject tests offered by the Educational Testing Service are not required.
 No other exams or tests may be substituted for the GRE Aptitude Test.
 Since it usually takes about six weeks for scores to reach the university, applicants should plan exam dates well in advance of application deadlines.

-- Rather than the reference forms requested by the College of Graduate and Professional Studies, applicants must provide at least three recent letters of reference, one of which must be written by a former professor or instructor.
+- Rather than the reference forms requested by the College of Graduate Studies and Research, applicants must provide at least three recent letters of reference, one of which must be written by a former professor or instructor.
 A letter writer may use the criteria on the reference forms as guides, but letters are required.
 The reference forms are not acceptable substitutes.

 - Write a short essay (typed, double-spaced, and limited to three pages in length) addressing the following issues:

 - a.
 Upon what past experiences and interests do you base your present decision to apply to this graduate program?